kushalk25/gr8_r8s/README.txt

-This is a movie ratings site
+This is a movie ratings site.